tourhunter-com/help-tourhunter-com/_articles-en/creating_bookings_in_the_past.md

 ## **Permissions**

-Owner or manager (or other employees) can book tours for a past date.
+Owner or manager (or other employees) can book own tours for a past date.
 They, as well as invited employees who have access to edit bookings, are allowed to reschedule the bookings to the past and current dates if session is already running.

-When you click on the "Save" button in the booking module the message "Are you sure you want to move this booking to a past date?" displays.
+When user save a booking to a past date, then the message "Are you sure you want to move this booking to a past date?" displays in the booking module.

 ![Creating_booking_in_the_past1](/assets/images/creating_booking_in_the_past1.png)